Smart and Safe Work Wear Clothing

 LNG Value Chain for Clean Shipping, Green Ports and Blue Growth in Baltic Sea Region

-The Interreg project GO LNG explored new business opportunities for liquefied natural gas (LNG) as a green fuel for shipping in the BSR and other international markets by bringing together scientists and business.
+The Interreg project GO LNG explored new business opportunities for liquefied natural gas (LNG) as a green fuel for shipping in the Baltic Sea region and other international markets by bringing together scientists and business.

 Mitigating the effects of emergencies in Baltic Sea Region ports